guppyfish123/SOC_Lab/Installation/Cortex.md

 <br><br>

 ## <div id="configurations">⚙️ Configurations
-### Elastic
+### Elasticsearch
-To configure elasticsearch to run on our localhost so that cortex can connect to its services, we need to edit the configuration file `/etc/elasticsearch/elasticsearch.yml` as follows:
+To enable Cortex to connect to Elasticsearch services, you must configure Elasticsearch to run on your localhost.
+Modify the configuration file located at `/etc/elasticsearch/elasticsearch.yml` with the following changes:
 ```yml
 http.host: 127.0.0.1
 transport.host: 127.0.0.1